This is a question that comes up a lot – how to run consistency checks on a VLDB?

 - Run a DBCC CHECKFILEGROUP on each read-only filegroup every week or two

-- Run a DBCC CHECKFILEGROUP on the read-write filegroup every day or two (depending on the stability of the hardware, the criticality of the data, and the frequency and comprehensiveness of your backup strategy).
+- Run a DBCC CHECKFILEGROUP on the read-write filegroup every day or two (depending on the stability of the hardware, how critical the datais, and the frequency and comprehensiveness of your backup strategy).

-I know of several companies who’ve made the decision to move to SQL Server 2005 in part because of this capability to easily divide up the consistency checking.
+I know of several companies who’ve made the decision to move to partitioning in part because of this capability to easily divide up the consistency checking.

 Figure out your own way to partition the checks

-If you’re on SQL Server 2000, or you just haven’t partitioned your database on SQL Server 2005, then there are ways you can split up the consistency checking workload so that it fits within a maintenance window.
-You basically need to simulate what CHECKDB does in a staggered manner.
+If you haven’t partitioned your tables, then there are ways you can split up the consistency checking workload so that it fits within a maintenance window.
+You basically need to simulate what DBCC CHECKDB does in a staggered manner.
 Here’s one scheme that I’ve recommended to several customers:

 - Figure out your largest tables (by number of pages) and split the total number into 7 buckets, such that there are a roughly equal number of database pages in each bucket.

 - Take all the remaining tables in the database and divide them equally between the 7 buckets (using number of pages again)